openbmc/openbmc/poky/documentation/migration-guides/migration-3.2.rst

 Packaging changes
 -----------------

-- ``python3``: the ``urllib`` python package has now moved into the core package, as it is used more commonly than just netclient (e.g. email, xml, mimetypes, pydoc).
+- ``python3``: the ``urllib`` Python package has now moved into the core package, as it is used more commonly than just netclient (e.g. email, xml, mimetypes, pydoc).
 In addition, the ``pathlib`` module is now also part of the core package.

 - ``iptables``: ``iptables-apply`` and ``ip6tables-apply`` have been split out to their own package to avoid a bash dependency in the main ``iptables`` package